-This is a notice that a special meeting of the stockholders of Southern Union Company, a Delaware corporation ("Southern Union"), will be held on December 9, 2011 at 11:00 a.m., local time, at the Metropolitan Club, One East 60th Street, New York, New York 10022 for the following purposes:
+This is a notice that a special meeting of the stockholders of Southern Union Company, a Delaware corporation ("Southern Union"), will be held on , 2011 at , local time, at for the following purposes:

 - 1. to consider and vote upon a proposal to adopt the Second Amended and Restated Agreement and Plan of Merger, dated as of July 19, 2011, by and among Energy Transfer Equity, L.P., a Delaware limited partnership ("ETE"), Sigma Acquisition Corporation, a Delaware corporation and wholly owned subsidiary of ETE ("Merger Sub"), and Southern Union, as it may be amended from time to time, pursuant to which Merger Sub will be merged with and into Southern Union (the "merger"), with Southern Union surviving the merger as a wholly owned subsidiary of ETE, and the transactions contemplated thereby, including the merger; - 2. to consider and cast an advisory (non-binding) vote on the compensation to be received by Southern Union's named executive officers in connection with the merger; - 3. to consider and vote upon any adjournment of the special meeting, if necessary, to solicit additional proxies in favor of the proposal to adopt the merger agreement; and - 4. to transact such other business as may properly come before the special meeting and any adjournment or postponement thereof.